Anesthesia can be of many different types.

 Local vs General Anesthesia

-Local anesthesia numbs just a small particular area or part of the body so that it can be operated on.
+Local anaesthesia numbs just a small particular area or part of the body so that it can be operated on.
 Generally, it is used when the nerves of that part are easy to reach via some drops, ointments, sprays, or even injections.

 Comparison Table